Stories of Belarusian army (non)evaders

 Euroradio tells the stories of two young men who can inspire others to take a close look at their health and confidently stand up for themselves so they don't lose a year or a year and a half of their lives.

-Maksim, 25, says it's scary to go to the military recruiting office and say he's gay
+Maksim, 25, says it's scary to go to the military recruiting office and say he's gay.

 I also suffered from sleepwalking as a child, and at the age of 20-21 (when I had to deal with the military recruiting office) it manifested itself, but not too much.
-In fact, I didn't even bet on it, but it worked out later.
+I didn't even bet on it, but it worked out later.

 My main trump card was the sexual orientation trick.
-I prepared myself, found out from acquaintances and interviewed friends who managed to use this scheme.
+I prepared myself, found out from acquaintances, and interviewed friends who managed to use this scheme.

 But it was a little scary to go to the recruiting office and say: "Hi, I'm gay."
 So I decided that would be Plan B, and Plan A would be to sleepwalk out of it.